s0fm4v/Double-slit-Calculator/README.md

 You can install dependencies with:

-pip install numpy matplotlib scipy cv2
+pip install numpy matplotlib scipy opencv-python

 ## Executing Program